Right n-Nakayama algebras and their representations: Introduction

-In the partition of representation-finite algebras, which creates by right $n$-Nakayama algebras, after the class of Nakayama algebras the second part is the class of right $2$-Nakayama algebras.
-Let $\Lambda$ be an artin algebra which is not Nakayama algebra.
+In the partition of representation-finite algebras, which is created by right $n$-Nakayama algebras, after the class of Nakayama algebras the second part is the class of right $2$-Nakayama algebras.
+Let $\Lambda$ be an artin algebra which is not a Nakayama algebra.
 We show that $\Lambda$ is right $2$-Nakayama if and only if every indecomposable non-projective right $\Lambda$-module is uniserial.
 By using this fact we classify indecomposable modules and almost split sequences over right $2$-Nakayama algebras.
-In a forthcoming article \cite{NS} we will study right $3$-Nakayama and right $4$-Nakayama algebras.
+In \cite{NS} and \cite{NS1} we study right $3$-Nakayama and right $4$-Nakayama algebras.
 We compute indecomposable modules and almost split sequences over right $3$-Nakayama and right $4$-Nakayama algebras.
 Also we classify finite dimensional right $3$-Nakayama and right $4$-Nakayama algebras in terms of their quivers with relations.

 The paper is organized as follows.
 In Section 2 we first introduce the $n$-factor serial right modules and right $n$-Nakayama algebras.
 Then by using the partition of representation-finite algebras, which creates by right $n$-Nakayama algebras, we improve the assertion of the first Brauer-Thrall conjecture.
 We also provide an equivalence statement for the second Brauer-Thrall conjecture.